StyraOSS/opa-java-wasm/Readme.md

 See `opa build --help` for more details.

+## Support

+This SDK is community supported and maintained and is not under the umbrella of SDKs eligible for Enterprise support from Styra.
+For bug reports and feature requests, please use Github issues.
+For real-time support, please join the Open Policy Agent or Styra Community slack organizations.

 ## Development

 To develop this library you need to have installed the following tools: